Fetal Development

 Did you know?

 Fertilization, the union of a female egg and a male sperm, is the first step in a complex series of events that leads to pregnancy.
-At the moment the sperm meets the ovum (egg), the union results in a fertilized ovum (zygote), and a new life has begun.[i]
-At this moment, a distinct and unique set of DNA is created which contain all the instructions needed to create a human life.
-The only thing that’s still needed is the time to develop.
+At the moment the sperm meets the ovum (egg), the union results in a fertilized ovum (zygote).[i]
+At this moment, a distinct and unique set of DNA is created, containing all the instructions needed to create a human life.

-This process can happen within hours after having unprotected sex, long before you miss your period or suspect you might be pregnant.
+Fertilization can happen within hours after a sexual encounter, long before you miss your period or suspect you might be pregnant.

 [i] [Considine, Douglas (ed.).
 Van Nostrand’s Scientific Encyclopedia.
 5th edition.
 New York: Van Nostrand Reinhold Company, 1976, p.
 943]

-This is generally the first three months of pregnancy.
-During this trimester, the most amount of growth and change will occur as the fertilized egg will change from just a small grouping of cells into a fetus that starts to exhibit human features.
+During the first three months of pregnancy, the most amount of growth and change will occur.
+The fertilized egg will change from a small grouping of cells into a fetus exhibiting human features.

 Month 1

-All of the materials needed to sustain the baby’s life in the womb are being created, such as the amniotic sac and the yolk sac, which will feed nutrients as the fetus grows.
-In these first few weeks the mouth, lower jaw and throat are developing.
+All that is needed to sustain the pregnancy is developing, such as the amniotic sac and the yolk sac, which will supply nutrients as the fetus grows.
+In these first few weeks, the mouth, lower jaw, and throat are developing.
 Blood cells are taking shape, and circulation will begin.
 The tiny "heart" tube will beat 65 times a minute by the end of the fourth week.
-By the end of this month the baby is smaller than a grain of rice
+By the end of this month, the baby is smaller than a grain of rice.

 Month 2

-Facial features begin to develop, all systems are developing rapidly, including the neural system (Brain, spinal cord, nerves) the digestive and skeletal systems.
-By week 8 the embryo is officially called a fetus and is approximately 1 inch long.
+Facial features begin to develop.
+All systems are developing rapidly, including the neural system (brain, spinal cord, nerves), the digestive system, and the skeletal system.
+By week 8, the embryo is officially called a fetus and is approximately 1 inch long.

 Month 3

-The arms, hands, fingers, feet and toes are fully formed.
+The arms, hands, fingers, feet, and toes are fully formed.
 At this stage, the fetus is able to open and close its fists and mouth.
-The reproductive organs are starting to form and by the end of the month all organ systems and features are in place and over the next few months will continue to grow and mature.
+The reproductive organs are starting to form.
+By the end of the month, all organ systems and features are in place.
+Over the next few months, the fetus will continue to grow and mature.
 The fetus is approximately 3-4 inches long.

 Month 1

-All of the materials needed to sustain the baby’s life in the womb are being created, such as the amniotic sac and the placenta, which will feed nutrients as the fetus grows.
-In these first few weeks the mouth, lower jaw and throat are developing.
+All that is needed to sustain the pregnancy is developing, such as the amniotic sac and the yolk sac, which will supply nutrients as the fetus grows.
+In these first few weeks, the mouth, lower jaw, and throat are developing.
 Blood cells are taking shape, and circulation will begin.
 The tiny "heart" tube will beat 65 times a minute by the end of the fourth week.
-By the end of this month the baby is smaller than a grain of rice.
+By the end of this month, the baby is smaller than a grain of rice.

 Month 2

-Facial features begin to develop, all systems are developing rapidly, including the neural system (Brain, spinal cord, nerves) the digestive and skeletal systems.
-By week 8 the embryo is officially called a fetus and is approximately 1 inch long.
+Facial features begin to develop.
+All systems are developing rapidly, including the neural system (brain, spinal cord, nerves), the digestive system, and the skeletal system.
+By week 8, the embryo is officially called a fetus and is approximately 1 inch long.

 Month 3

-The arms, hands, fingers, feet and toes are fully formed.
+The arms, hands, fingers, feet, and toes are fully formed.
 At this stage, the fetus is able to open and close its fists and mouth.
-The reproductive organs are starting to form and by the end of the month all organ systems and features are in place and over the next few months will continue to grow and mature.
+The reproductive organs are starting to form.
+By the end of the month, all organ systems and features are in place.
+Over the next few months, the fetus will continue to grow and mature.
 The fetus is approximately 3-4 inches long.

 The Second Trimester (weeks 13-28)